Albrtito/ObsidianNotes/02 - Atomic/1727255580 - Loss and delay in Networks.md

 ## Packet loss:
-If the buffer is full, the packet will be dropped.
+If the buffer of the router is full, the packet will be dropped.
++ Can be fixed by retrasmission from last link, or methods applied in the sender/reciever

-## Throughput:
+## Throughput and bottlenecks:
 Rate at which bits are transfered.
 + Instantaneous: A one specific momento
 + Average: Self explanatory.